x-gui/x-gui/README.md

 For more information see my slides from my talk at a Sandstorm Meet Up: http://www.slideshare.net/ohm-ad3HoH/texteditor-designing-open-source-apps.

 The /demos shows examples of composing these web components into an app.

+The name "cmp" was chosen as short hand for "component".
+Having a short name is useful, because other components can be created outside of this main project, but use the "cmp" namespace.
+For example a component that requires a third-party library could be called, "cmp-3rd-party".

 ## Warning